 Furthermore, exemplified in the recent uprisings in the Middle East, revolution does not have the best track record in terms of increasing liberty to those in the revolutionary country.
 Quite often, state communists or other authoritarian groups have essentially seized control of the revolution at the last minute, stepping into the vacuum of power.
-This, many anarchists would argue, doesn't mean that an anti-authoritarian revolution is impossible, only that it faces numerous challenges.

-A second strategy is that of advocating and participating in insurrections.
-Insurrections are moments of freedom and revolt, often occurring in times of crisis.
-These insurrections would, ideally, allow for areas to be liberated from state control and, if they came days or weeks or years in groups both big and small and we've met with a fair amount of success.
+This, many anarchists would argue, doesn't mean that an anti-authoritarian we do spend some of our time imagining what a world without law would be like.
+And occasionally, we have the chance to enact such a world for days or weeks or years in groups both big and small and we've met with a fair amount of success.
 A world without law is not a world without guidelines.
 We are opposed to law because law is a way of understanding human conduct that was designed-and has been implemented-for social control rather than for the furtherance of justice.
 Laws are designed to be obscure yet rigid, creating a series of traps for those who are already disenfranchised by society.